-Telephone harassment is both a nuisance and a crime and will not be tolerated on the Oklahoma State University campus.
+Harassment by telephone, text message, email or other means is both a nuisance and a crime.
+It will not be tolerated on the Oklahoma State University campus.

-IF YOU ARE A VICTIM OF TELEPHONE HARASSMENT, PLEASE FOLLOW THESE STEPS:
+IF YOU ARE A VICTIM OF TELEPHONE HARASSMENT.
+PLEASE FOLLOW THESE STEPS:

 - As soon as you realize the nature of the call, HANG UP.
-Remain calm.
-Do not talk or try to discover the caller's identity. - 2.
-If calling persists, or if any call is obscene or threatening, call OSU Police at 405-744-6523, or use the Orange Shield phone app.
-If off campus, call the agency within the jurisdiction you are located and report the activity. - 3.
-If calling persists, keep a time log of calls received, what was said by all parties, and a description of the voice.
+Remain calm. - 2.
+Do not talk or try to discover the caller's identity. - 3.
+If calling persists, or if any call is obscene or threatening, call OSU Police at 405-744-6523, or use the Orange Shield safety app.
+If off-campus, call the agency within the jurisdiction you are located and report the activity. - 4.
+If calling persists, keep a time log of calls received, what was said by all parties and a description of the voice.